bbauska/UofM-Intro-HTML5/README.md

 For some images, especially infographics, right?
 Like and the charts and the things that have a ton of information, you might think, how in the world can I create succinct **alt** text for that?
-There&apos;'s too much information.
-So if that&apos;'s the case, there is a special thing that you can use called a **long alt** text.
+There&apos;s too much information.
+So if that&apos;s the case, there is a special thing that you can use called a **long alt** text.
 But my recommendation would be instead to create an entirely second page where you really talk about the details of the infographic and just link to it.
 So when someone gets